MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/update-to-spworkflow-manager-when-upgrading-farms.md

 #### Create a SQL alias

-The workflow manager configuration wizard only prompts you to enter connection information for 2 of the 6 databases.
-The connection strings for the other 4 databases are stored within the 2 databases that you specify.
+The workflow manager configuration wizard only prompts you to enter connection information for 2 of the six databases.
+The connection strings for the other four databases are stored within the two databases that you specify.
 This is why it's important to restore the databases with the same names that were used previously.
 To keep the previous DB connection strings working, you must also create a SQL alias on the new SPWFM server(s).
 - Find the name of the "old" SQL server by running this SQL query against the "SbManagementDB" database: